jonfleming/postman2file/README.md

 ## Additionally
 Instead of adding this code to each request, you can copy this code to the `Tests` tab of the collection and it will be executed after each request.

 ## File Support
-You can modify the `opts` variable as per your need under the `Tests` tab of the request or collection, the following features are supported:

-If you want all the data to be written to a single file then you can modify the value of mode to appendFile instead of writeFile (More functions here: [Node FS](https://nodejs.org/api/fs.html#fs_fs_writefile_file_data_options_callback))
+If you want the data to be appended to an existing file instead of overwriting it you can modify the value of mode to appendFile instead of writeFile (More functions here: [Node FS](https://nodejs.org/api/fs.html#fs_fs_writefile_file_data_options_callback))